adiomuizz/Content-Analysis-Using-SQL/README.md

 -- More queries continue in the script file...

 ✅ Note: The full code with 20+ queries is saved in the netflix_analysis.sql file.

+🏷️ Data Source
+📥 Kaggle Dataset: Netflix Movies and TV Shows

+📌 License: This dataset is publicly available on Kaggle for educational and non-commercial use.

+### Acknowledgment:
+Special thanks to Shivam Bansal for making this dataset available on Kaggle.

 ## 👤 Contact
 **Name:** Adio Muizz Adeniyi